ppgia-unifor/resilience-bench/README.md

 * **Client** implements an HTTP client wrapped by resilience patterns.
 It should reach a predefined number of successful requests, and measure its performance on this task.

 * **Target** implements the application to be the target of the tested client.
-This component is a joint of [Httpbin](http://httpbin.org), representing the target service and, [Envoy](https://www.envoyproxy.io)acting as a proxy service, enabling fault injection (e.g., server errors and response delays).
+This component is a joint of [Httpbin](http://httpbin.org), representing the target service and, [Envoy](https://www.envoyproxy.io) acting as a proxy service, enabling fault injection (e.g., server errors and response delays).

 <!-- ## Getting Started -->